integrating-architecture/JamnServer/README.md

 and on the Frontend-Side in HTML/CSS and Java-Script, as required.

 The App and the UI can be used local and/or remote - without changes and without having to meet any specifications or any other restrictions.<br>
-There is No deployment, No dependency management No external tooling required.
+There is No deployment - No dependency management - No external tooling required.

 <br><img src="https://github.com/user-attachments/assets/b26b2e87-3ca4-48b6-a631-68c549750071" width="600" height="400"></br>
 <br></br>